Caitlyn (Kate) Mancuso | Philadelphia | Hogan Lovells

 • Insights and events

 Kate Mancuso understands that in business, reputation is everything.
-Kate knows how to protect her clients’ integrity and the value of their brand when high-profile litigation threatens both.
+Kate knows how to work with clients to protect their integrity and their bottom line when high profile litigation threatens both.

 Prior to joining Hogan Lovells, Kate was a Series 7 and Series 66 licensed financial advisor and a business owner, where she learned how to anticipate her clients' needs and create detailed solutions to complex problems.
-As a litigation associate in Philadelphia, Kate’s practice focuses on complex commercial litigation, insurance litigation, and internal investigations.
-Kate has a keen sense for facts and details that makes her an asset on any investigation team and enables her to craft compelling arguments in the face of challenging legal issues.
-But more importantly, Kate understands that pending litigation affects a business well before the final outcome of the matter, and she helps her clients communicate effectively with customers and business partners to minimize the impact on a company’s bottom line.
+As a litigation associate in Philadelphia, Kate’s practice focuses on complex commercial litigation and internal investigations, with particular focus on the technology and healthcare industries.
+Kate has a keen sense for facts and details that makes her an asset on any team and enables her to craft compelling arguments in the face of challenging legal issues.
+But more importantly, Kate understands that pending litigation affects a company well before the final outcome of the matter, and she helps her clients communicate effectively with customers, employees, shareholders, and partners to minimize the business-side impact.

 Kate has extensive experience in federal multidistrict litigation and coordinated state-level proceedings, and knows how to work effectively with joint defense counsel and plaintiffs’ counsel to protect her client’s long-term interests.
-She is equally comfortable leading a team or taking on a supporting role as needed, and she can be trusted to spot potential issues and identify smart solutions before they become big problems.
+She is equally comfortable leading a team or taking on a supporting role as needed, and she can be trusted to spot potential issues early on and identify smart solutions.

 Representative experience